Composting

 Fruit flies are not harmful to you or your compost.
 They are drawn to the food waste which they help to break down naturally.
 If you want to reduce their numbers, leave the lid off your compost bin for 3 to 4 days.
 If you do this, make sure to cover the surface of the compost so it doesn't dry out.

 I've found spiders or ants in my bin.
-Is this ok?
+Is this OK?

 It is perfectly normal to spot the odd spider in your bin, and to find ants but this could be a sign that your compost is too dry.
 Try adding some cold water to your bin.
 Over time, you could also add some more 'green' nitrogen rich items, such as grass cuttings and kitchen peelings, to keep moisture levels up.